ami-iit/element_aerodynamics-control/README.md

 ## Milestones
 The following milestones have been identified for this project:
 ### - Identify the model of aerodynamic forces on iRonCub with CFD analysis,[achieved](https://github.com/ami-iit/element_aerodynamics-control/issues/42);
-### - Implementation of aerodynamic models on Matlab-Based simulator ,[achieved](https://github.com/ami-iit/element_aerodynamics-control/issues/56);
+### - Implementation of aerodynamic models on Matlab-Based simulator, [achieved](https://github.com/ami-iit/element_aerodynamics-control/issues/56);
-### - Proceed robustness tests of current controller with aerodynamics effects,[achieved](https://github.com/ami-iit/element_aerodynamics-control/issues/34);
+### - Proceed robustness tests of current controller with aerodynamics effects, [achieved](https://github.com/ami-iit/element_aerodynamics-control/issues/34);
 ### - Improve the current controller to take care of aerodynamics effects on iRonCub, [achieved](https://github.com/dic-iit/element_aerodynamics-control/issues/20);
-### - Prepare a publication of the thesis work for ICRA 2022, [In progress](https://github.com/ami-iit/element_aerodynamics-control/issues/65).
+### - Prepare a publication of the thesis work for ICRA 2022, [in progress](https://github.com/ami-iit/element_aerodynamics-control/issues/65).